 If the applicants are happy with the same quarterly allocation, please state this clearly by deleting as appropriate.
 Otherwise, please continue on to fill in the table below.
 Any unused allocation at the end of a quarter will be lost!

-I am happy with equal quarterly allocations within each year:
+I am happy with equal quarterly allocations within each year (please delete as applicable):

-If you have selected equal quarterly allocations, would you like a reduced allocation just in the first quarter to allow for setting up or adapting to a new environment, new postdoc(s) starting, etc. If you are requesting multiple systems please also indicate in the box which system(s) this applies to:
+If you have selected equal quarterly allocations, would you like a reduced allocation just in the first quarter to allow for setting up or adapting to a new environment, new postdoc(s) starting, etc. If you are requesting multiple systems please also indicate in the box which system(s) this applies to (please delete as applicable)

 If yes, what fraction of the first year’s allocation would you like for the first quarter?
 If you are requesting multiple systems please also indicate in the box which system(s) this applies to: